YoTro/YoTro.github.io/_posts/2019-03-07-How-to-Build-Facebook-Messenger-Bot-in-Glitch.md

 ### Step 9.
 Subscribe your App to your Page
 ### Step 10.
 Connect Your Chatbot to a Google Sheet
 Copy this Google Sheet and add your Google Sheet ID to your env. file in your Glitch project.
+But After I check ,I found it can't generate anything ,because it need your google sheet api and credientals
 ### Step 11.
 Test your Facebook ChatBot
 Go to your Facebook page and chat with your bot.
 To customize your chatbot’s replies edit your Google Sheet from the Step 10.